Nišville Jazz Museum

 - Shaban Bajramovic (1936-2008) A singer of Gypsy and Serbian traditional music, nicknamed “King of Gypsy music”.
 He recorded 20 albums and around 50 singles, and wrote and composed more than 700 songs.
 His fans describe him as a remarkable singer of exquisite quality, “one who sings from the heart and soul”.
 The quality and lasting impact of his songs has been solidified when his performance of the song “Djelem, djelem” was chosen as the global anthem of the Romani people.
 Although in bad health, he took part at the Nišville Jazz Festival in 2005.
 Time magazine chose him as one of the top 10 blues singers in the world.

-The jazz museum will hold a special place for two separate thematic exhibit sets, dedicated to the American King of Soul, Solomon Burke and the Nish-born, Balkan king of Gypsy music, and one of the top 10 blues singers in the world, Shaban Bajramovic.
-Shaban’s corner will also be garnished with a replica of his statue from the Nishava quay which was made by the sculptor Vladan Ashanin.
+The jazz museum holds a special place for two separate thematic exhibit sets, dedicated to the American King of Soul, Solomon Burke and the Nish-born, Balkan king of Gypsy music, and one of the top 10 blues singers in the world, Shaban Bajramovic.
+Shaban’s corner is garnished with a replica of his statue from the Nishava quay which was made by the sculptor Vladan Ashanin.

-The museum will also find enough room for the video recordings from Nišville TV, as well as the recordings of interviews, press conferences and plenty of other materials about world-famous jazz musicians.
+The museum also finds enough room for the video recordings from Nišville TV, as well as the recordings of interviews, press conferences and plenty of other materials about world-famous jazz musicians.

-The festival committee has called upon all jazz lovers to actively participate in the creation of the jazz museum, by donating financial means or an interesting exhibit from their personal collection.
-Many musicians have already sent their video recordings, and Lari Vuckovic (renowned pianist who has been living and working in America for more than 50 years) wrote a dedication on his anthology LP issues from USA.
-Nišville Jazz Museum will also be aided and supported by the well-known American jazz museum from the cradle of jazz – New Orleans.
+The festival committee has called upon all jazz lovers to actively participate in the creation of the jazz museum, by donating financial means or interesting exhibit from their personal collection.
+Many musicians have already sent their video recordings, and Lari Vuckovic, a renowned pianist who has been living and working in America for more than 50 years, wrote a dedication on his anthology LP issues from USA.
+Nišville Jazz Museum collaborates with world famous American Jazz Museum from New Orleans in order to obtain other jazz artifact and memorabilia.

 Entry is free.